GobySoft/goby3/src/doc/markdown/doc506_goby_frontseat_interface.md

 See the [MOOS `iFrontSeat`](doc600_moos.md) document on writing this interface.

-The Vehicle Interface must be compiled into a shared library that exposes a C function "frontseat_driver_load" which must have the signature:
+The Vehicle Interface must be compiled as a shared library that exposes a C function "frontseat_driver_load" which must have the signature:
 ```
 extern "C"
 {